seansusmilch/auto-emby-accounts/README.md

 ## Notice

->I'm an inexperienced coder and even more inexperienced when it comes to API requests.
-Use this script at your own risk.
+>Use this script at your own risk.

 ## Requirements